Gospel of Truth: History

-The Gospel of Truth is not titled but the name for the work is from the first three words of the text, it may have been written in Greek between 140 and 180 by Valentinian Gnostics (or, as some posit, by Valentinus himself).
+The Gospel of Truth is not titled, but the name for the work comes from the first three words of the text.
+It may have been written in Greek between 140 and 180 by Valentinian Gnostics (or, as some posit, by Valentinus himself).
 It was known to Irenaeus of Lyons, who objected to its Gnostic content and declared it heresy.
-Irenaeus declares it one of the works of the disciples of "Valentinius", and the similarity of the work to others thought to be by Valentinus and his followers has made many scholars agree.
+Irenaeus declares it one of the works of the disciples of "Valentinus", and the similarity of the work to others thought to be by Valentinus and his followers has made many scholars agree.

 But the followers of Valentinus, putting away all fear, bring forward their own compositions and boast that they have more Gospels than really exist.
 Indeed their audacity has gone so far that they entitle their recent composition the Gospel of Truth, though it agrees in nothing with the Gospels of the apostles, and so no Gospel of theirs is free from blasphemy.
 For if what they produce is the Gospel of Truth, and is different from those the apostles handed down to us, those who care to can learn how it can be shown from the Scriptures themselves that [then] what is handed down from the apostles is not the Gospel of Truth.

 Other scholars have argued for a fourth century composition for the book we now have.

 After its Coptic translations and their burial at Nag Hammadi, the text had been lost until the Nag Hammadi discovery.